 Error 1 — water supply

-This step-by-step repair guide walks you through fixing error 1 — water supply on your Fisher & Paykel DD24DHTX9N.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’m going to walk you through fixing error 1 — water supply on your Fisher & Paykel DD24DHTX9N.
+With a few tools and the right parts, most homeowners can tackle this repair in 1–2 hours and save themselves from a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.

-The following symptoms indicate a water supply problem on your Fisher & Paykel DD24DHTX9N dishwasher drawer.
+Here are some symptoms that indicate a water supply problem in your Fisher & Paykel DD24DHTX9N dishwasher drawer.

 - The drawer display shows “Error 1” at the start of or during a wash cycle